Information about how to get ESFA funding for post-16 education and training.

 Gaps in provision

-Under EU procurement law, we do not always have to tender for the delivery of education and training opportunities.
-However, when we do fund a new provider or new provision there is an expectation that processes and procedures are fair and transparent.
+Under EU procurement law, we do not always have to tender for the delivery of education and training opportunities for this age group.
+However, when we do fund a new provider or new provision there is an expectation processes and procedures are fair and transparent.

 Therefore, we use a mix of local negotiation and tendering appropriate to the circumstances in each case.

 In support of local authorities’ statutory duty to secure provision in an area, we will consider their requests to fill a gap in provision.
-Where these gaps cannot be filled through negotiation with good existing providers they are put out to tender through open competition and advertised through the EFA e-bulletin and on ‘Contracts Finder’, the government’s site for advertising its contract opportunities.
+Where evidenced gaps cannot be filled through negotiation with good existing providers they are put out to tender through open competition and advertised through ESFA’s Update and on ‘Contracts Finder’, the government’s site for advertising its contract opportunities.

 Local authorities may submit a case regarding a gap in provision at any point in the year.
 Cases should be made using a standard template: